Beyond the Fontaine-Wintenberger theorem: Preliminaries

-where every arrow is labelled with the corresponding value group.
+where each arrow is labelled with the corresponding value group.
 Here, $\Delta^+$ is the minimal convex subgroup with $v\varpi \in \Delta^+$ and $\Delta$ is the maximal convex subgroup with $v\varpi \notin \Delta$.
 The quotient $\Delta^+/\Delta$ is an ordered abelian group of rank $1$. \begin{rem} Classically, one takes $(K,v)$ of mixed characteristic $(0,p)$ and $\varpi=p$.
 In that case, we have that $w^+=v_0$ is the finest coarsening of residue characteristic $0$ and $w$ is the coarsest coarsening of residue characteristic $p$.
-This leads to the standard decomposition
+This leads to the standard decomposition (with respect to $p$)

 where $K^{\circ}$ denotes the residue field of $v_0$ and is sometimes called the \textit{core field}.
 The induced valuation of $v$ on $K^{\circ}$ will be denoted by $v^{\circ}$. \end{rem}